Edgar Morais: Accolades

+Morais was nominated for Best Lead Actor at the 29th Golden Globes (Portugal) in 2025 for his portrayal of Gezim, in A Cup of Coffee and New Shoes On.
+For the same role, he also won the Best Actor Award at the Prishtina International Film Festival..
+His performance received critical acclaim, with Variety (magazine) and Screen International identifying it among the year's standout performances.

+As a director, Morais's short film Heatstroke (2019) won the "Best Screenplay" award at the CinEuphoria awards, where it was also recognized as one of the "Top Short Films of the Year".
+The film was later broadcast by RTP.

+His subsequent short film, We Won't Forget (2021), received the Grand Jury Prize and Best Editing Award at the Castrovillari Film Festival, as well as the Jury Honorable Mention at FEST New Directors New Films Festival.
+The film was also nominated for Best Fiction Short Film at the 2022 Portuguese Academy Sophia Awards.

-In 2024, Edgar served on the jury for the fiction feature and short film Gold and Silver Lynx sections of FEST New Directors New Films Festival alongside director Pilar Palomero.
-He was also an invited featured speaker at the event alongside Kenneth Lonergan, Melissa Leo, and Nadine Labaki.
-He spoke on the panel "Directing Actors: Techniques and Challenges" at the Directors Hub.
-He has also served on the jury for other festivals such as Castrovillari Film Festival, Cinalfama Lisbon Film Festival, and Prémios Curtas.
+In 2024, Morais served on the jury for the Gold and Silver Lynx competitions at FEST New Directors New Films Festival alongside director Pilar Palomero.
+He also participated as a featured speaker at the festival, joining Kenneth Lonergan, Melissa Leo, and Nadine Labaki.
+Morais has also served on the juries of the Castrovillari Film Festival, Caminhos do Cinema Português, Cinalfama Lisbon Film Festival, and Prémios Curtas.

+In June 2026, Morais was invited to become a member of the European Film Academy.

 Theater career

-Morais made his stage debut in William Shakespeare's Macbeth at the Mirita Casimiro Theater in Lisbon in 2006.
-He then appeared in many theater productions including Moliere's A Rehearsal at Versailles, Brian Friel's Lovers, Jean Genet's Deathwatch, Arnold Wesker's The Kitchen and in the Golden Globes (Portugal) winning adaptation of William Shakespeare's The Tragedy of Julius Caesar, directed by Luís Miguel Cintra, at the Teatro São Luiz in Lisbon.
+Morais made his stage debut in 2006, appearing in William Shakespeare's Macbeth at the Mirita Casimiro Theatre in Lisbon.
+He subsequently performed in productions including Molière's A Rehearsal at Versailles, Brian Friel's Lovers, Jean Genet's Deathwatch, Arnold Wesker's The Kitchen, and William Shakespeare's The Tragedy of Julius Caesar.
+The latter, directed by Luís Miguel Cintra at Teatro São Luiz, received the Portuguese Golden Globe for Best Theatre Production.

-In 2024 Edgar starred in Craig Viveiros' stage adaptation of Lulu Raczka's play Nothing at ZDB Marvila alongside Samuel Adewunmi.
+In 2024, Morais starred alongside Samuel Adewunmi in director Craig Viveiros's stage adaptation of Lulu Raczka's Nothing at ZDB Marvila in Lisbon.

-Photography work
+Photography

-Morais photography exhibition It Lasts Forever, a selection of moments, portraits, and landscapes spanning the years 2012-2023, from Portugal, France, Albania and the USA, had its inaugural opening at Casa Do Comum in Lisbon, Portugal in March 2024.

-For its second public exhibition that took place in Espinho, Portugal, in June and July 2024 at FEST New Directors New Films Festival and expanding on its theme "private made public" the artist recreated a public toilet inside a dark room that was strategically built to be hidden from view and security cameras, inviting the guests to use the space and contribute to its condition however they saw fit, revealing to the public the room's growing worsening degradation state over the course of the exhibit as people glued gum to the walls, wrote offensive writings on the walls, spat and left used condoms, cigarette butts, and soiled tissues in the space.
+In March 2024, Morais presented his first photography exhibition, It Lasts Forever, at Casa do Comum in Lisbon.
+The exhibition featured photographs taken between 2012 and 2023.

+A second presentation of It Lasts Forever was held at FEST New Directors New Films Festival in Espinho, Portugal, in June and July 2024.
+As part of the exhibition, Morais installed a public restroom inside an enclosed black-box space, inviting visitors to interact with it.
+The evolving condition of the installation formed part of the exhibition's exploration of the relationship between private and public space.

-The exhibit was critically praised, with Diário de Notícias writing: “A notable exhibit.
+The exhibition received positive critical attention with Diário de Notícias describing it as “A notable exhibit.
 An experience about intimacy, and a wild breath of youth.
 A perspective that evokes and challenges the spirit of Nan Goldin as well as a naked exploration of California’s culture."